fiap-9soat-snackbar/snackbar-management/iam-test-implementation-plan.md

 ## Implementation Status

-We have successfully implemented tests for the first two phases of the plan.
+We have successfully implemented tests for the first two phases of the plan and made significant progress on Phase 4 (Controllers).
 The current test coverage is as follows:

 ### Domain Layer
 - **IamRole Enum**: 100% coverage